hyperledger-labs/splice/apps/app/src/test/resources/README.md

 Our deployment topologies require many servers representing nodes and apps to be deployed simultaneously.
 We use the following prefixes for their names:
-- svc: for the servers operated by the svc
+- dso: for the servers operated by the dso
 - alice: for servers operated by alice acting as a self-hosted validator operator
 - bob: for servers operated by bob acting as a self-hosted validator operator